Koppeltaal/KT2-Docker-Compose/README.md

 Once the containers are running you can access the services:

+  * Keygen: This service ensures a key pair is generated.
+The public/private key can be found in `./secrets`.
+The public key will automatically be added to the database. **NOTE**: Keep in mind, if you change the key pair, the `01-update-publickey.sql` query will not be executed as the `initdb.d` is only executed when the db is not initialized yet.
   * IDP (Keycloak): http://localhost:8083/
   * Authorization service: http://localhost:8082/
   * Domain admin service: http://localhost:8081/